frontcodelover/codetrackerts/README.md

 # CODE TRACKER
 ## V1 : Status WIP
 This project is a time tracker for developper who wants to track thier times.
-Habits need feedback, so we this app you can add your project / your session to keep motivation grow.
+Habits need feedback, so with this app you can add your project / your session to keep motivation grow.

 ### STACK
 Next / Firebase